-- Fluctuation of the Bitcoin price. - · Acceptance and regulation of Bitcoins and Bitcoin mining. - The significant revenue contribution from our Bitcoin mining machines. - Our ability to succeed in the AI market. - Constant technological changes in the industries we operate in. - Uncertainties in our research and development activities. - Our reliance on limited suppliers.
+- Fluctuation of the Bitcoin price. - · Acceptance and regulation of Bitcoins and Bitcoin mining. - The classification of cryptocurrency mining as an eliminated industry by PRC government authority. - The significant revenue contribution from our Bitcoin mining machines. - Our ability to succeed in the AI market. - Constant technological changes in the industries we operate in. - Uncertainties in our research and development activities. - Our reliance on limited suppliers.